MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I'm a connector aiming at combine different ideas with science and entrepreneurship.

-I got a PhD in Artificial Intelligence, working on Deep Learning and Transformer models at [UniMoRe](https://www.unimore.it), [AImagelab](https://aimagelab.ing.unimore.it).
-Particular focus on  **Vision & Language** and **Genomics** applications, such as image captioning and gene and protein expression.
+I got a PhD in Artificial Intelligence, working on Deep Learning and Transformer models at [Unimore](https://www.unimore.it), focusing on **Generative AI**,  **Vision & Language** and **Genomics**.
 I believe AI will push life sciences to new breakthroughs.

-I'm also a **TEDx Organizer** in the [Biomedical valley](https://www.biomedicalvalley.com) of [Mirandola](https://www.tedxmirandola.com/) and in the most exclusive italian location of [Forte dei Marmi](https://www.tedxfortedeimarmi.com/) !
+I'm the Coordinator Manager of [Biomedical valley](https://www.biomedicalvalley.com) and a **TEDx Organizer** in [Mirandola](https://www.tedxmirandola.com/) and in the most exclusive italian location of [Forte dei Marmi](https://www.tedxfortedeimarmi.com/) !